Lascar (volcano): Gas emissions

-Lascar emits plumes of gas and white clouds of condensed water vapor, mostly over many hundreds of fumarolic vents, which are chiefly located in the active crater.
-In December 2002, two fumaroles had temperatures exceeding 295 C. Total flux is estimated to be 1312–18469 kg/s, and occurs even between eruptions.
+Lascar emits plumes of gas and white clouds of condensed water vapor, mostly through many hundreds of fumarolic vents, which are chiefly located in the active crater.
+The temperatures range between 40–150 C; in December 2002, two fumaroles had temperatures exceeding 295 C. Total flux is estimated to be 1312–18469 kg/s, and occurs even between eruptions.
+The vents are active for years.
+Their positions in the crater is influenced by ring-shaped fractures in the crater floor.

 There are high-temperature fumaroles (temperatures equal to or exceeding 150 C) and low-temperature fumaroles (temperatures of less than 82 C), with noticeable chemical differences between the two; the latter tend to emit far more water than carbon dioxide.
 The fumaroles also release carbon monoxide, hydrogen, hydrogen chloride, hydrogen sulfide, and smaller amounts of helium.
 Hydrocarbons and other organic compounds are also found in the low-temperature fumaroles.
 Trace elements include arsenic, boron and titanium, with smaller amounts of barium, chromium, copper, lead, strontium and zinc.
 The fumarole gases react with surrounding rocks, forming precipitates and altered rocks.

+Lascar is an important source of chalcophile elements in northern Chile.
 Release rates of SO_{2} amounted to 27 t/day in 1989, and 28 t/day in 2003.
 Overall sulfur output ranges between 200 and 2300 t/day.
 This corresponds to about 1% of global volcanic sulfur emissions, and is comparable to Kilauea and Villarica.
 Lascar was a substantial source of sulfur dioxide for the atmosphere around 30° south, reaching a proportion of 20–40% the sulfur over South America and still 10–20% over the South Indian Ocean.
 In 2005, Lascar was the third-largest source of volcanic sulfur dioxide in the world among continuously active volcanoes, behind Etna in Italy and Bagana in Papua-New Guinea.
 Since 2014, however, the Peruvian volcanoes Sabancaya and Ubinas have become the largest source of tropospheric sulfur dioxide from the Central Volcanic Zone.
 There are temporal variations in the output: after a decrease in 2009, sulfur output increased in 2012, probably as a consequence of the arrival of new magma at depth.
 There is no clear association between periods of degassing and eruptions.
 Sulfur is released from areas all over the cone, resulting in a noticeable sulfur smell.